Professional wrestling in Israel: Israeli professional wrestling promotions

 All Wrestling Organization (AWO) was founded in early June 2012 by Mahran Abdul Hai, as Israel's second promotion.
 The debut show, "WrestleFest", was held on 21 June in front of a sold-out crowd of 600 fans.
 The show was sponsored and broadcast by Panet.
 On 21 November 2013 Joe E. Legend main evented the "Autumn Fallout" show which took place in Tel Aviv.
 On 29 May 2014 the promotion ran the first local professional wrestling show in Haifa.
 The show was taped and was broadcast on the Ego Total channel.
 "WrestleFest III" took place on 26 June 2014 and saw the debut of former WWE superstars Carlito and Chris Masters (who won the AWO championship).
 This show was also broadcast on Ego Total as well as the main Ego channel.
 AWO currently has two championships, the AWO Heavyweight Championship and the AWO Israeli Championship.

 Israeli Wrestling League (IWL), a third wrestling federation in Israel was founded in 2013 by Eitan Levy and Lidor Bushari.
 The first performance of the league took place in May 2013 during the filming of the wrestling season in the fourth season of HaYafa VeHaChnun, the Israeli version of Beauty and the Geek.
 The wrestling academy, led by Lidor Bushari, opened in May 2014 in Rehovot at the Alternative Sports Center, where performances were held every two-month.
 As of 2017, the academy operates in Petah Tikva, where its shows are being held as well.
 The IWL has one belt, the IWL Heavyweight Championship.
 The IWL held its final show in 2019 prior to the COVID-19 Pandemic with the hope of finding a new venue but was unable, this led to the organization closing down and their ring was sold.

 On 12 August 2015, Chaos defended the Union of European Wrestling Alliances European Heavyweight Championship in Tira for All Wrestling Organization.

 Ultimate Wrestling Israel (UWI), the fourth wrestling federation in Israel was founded in November 2015.
 The UWI currently has one belt, the UWI Shomer Shabbos Heavyweight Championship, previously known as the UWI Heavyweight Championship until February 2017.

 In July 2017 the Drive in Arena in Tel Aviv hosted the largest wrestling show in Israel in over 20 years, known as the Rage Megashow.
-The show featured the return of Kevin Von Erich (with his sons Ross and Marshall) Tatanka and Marty Jannetty to Israel.
+The show was attended by a crowd of 850 fans, it featured the return of Kevin Von Erich (with his sons Ross and Marshall) Tatanka and Marty Jannetty to Israel.
 Other international stars included Bad Bones, David Starr, and Jurn Simmons.

-In 2023, Israeli Comedian Jonathan Barak announced that he was opening Wrestling Israel.
+In 2023, Israeli comedian Jonathan Barak announced that he was opening Wrestling Israel.
 Barak had purchased the ring previously owned by the Israeli Wrestling League and began posting photos and videos to Social Media to promote the league.
 While the opening of the promotion has been delayed due to the outbreak of the Gaza war, the organization is continuing to work behind the scenes to get things ready to run shows and open an academy.